exploratory-io/book/tutorials/mongo.md

 mutate(longitude = list_extract(address.coord, 1))
 ```

-Create another column inside the same 'mutate()' command like below.
+Add another column inside the same 'mutate()' command to extract 'latitude' value like below.
+Make sure you set 2 as the position number.

 ```
 mutate(longitude = list_extract(address.coord, 1), latitude = list_extract(address.coord, 2))
 ```

-And hit 'Run' button, you will see two new columns called 'longitude' and 'latitude' created.
+Hit 'Run' button, you will see two new columns called 'longitude' and 'latitude' created.

 ![](images/mongo22.png)

 ## Visualize data

-Now we have enough data, let's visualize it to understand it even better.
+Now we have enough data, let's visualize it to understand better.

 Go to Chart view and select 'Map' as Chart type, assign 'longitude' column to Longitude and 'latitude' column to 'Latitude'.

 ![](images/mongo23.png)

-But, by looking at 'borough' column in Summary view, we know these restaurants are all in New York.
+The result looks strange.
+By looking at 'borough' column in Summary view, we know these restaurants are supposed to be all in New York City.

 ![](images/mongo24.png)

-So it's a bit weird to see those dots displayed all over the world.
+So it's a bit weird to see those circles displayed all over the world.
 Let's assign 'borough' column to Color in Map view.

 ![](images/mongo25.png)